top of page

 Read the descriptions below and click on each photo for the actor’s bio.

-Ana – Recent high school graduate, feminist, aspiring writer, hates being underestimated, hides her journal behind the toilet.
-She’s outspoken and idealistic, frustrated by her family’s expectations but determined to shape her own future.
+Ana – A recent high school graduate, feminist and aspiring writer.
+She hates being underestimated and hides her journal behind the toilet.
+She’s frustrated by her family’s expectations but determined to shape her own future.

 Key Traits: